 The right question is therefore not, "Will they allow me in?" but, "Will I feel comfortable entering a dressy place in sneakers?"
 I daresay probably not.
 And being self-conscious is not the best way to enjoy your meal.
 Your attention should be in your plate and on your food, not on your shoes and attire.

 So my practical rule is to dress according to the place you go to.
 If you plan to dine out at expensive, dressy restaurants when you are in Paris, just pack your Pradas.
 Even better: visit Stephane Kelian’s and Robert Clergerie’s boutiques in Paris, and buy yourself great-looking footwear by these typically Parisian designers.
+Check our luxury shopping in Paris or if you really have the funds, go for bespoke shoes.

-Other places and sneakers
+Other Places and Sneakers

 There are other places where sneakers just won’t cut it.